Teriyaki Stir Fry with Daikon Radish

 2 tablespoons safflower or sesame oil

 1 onion, minced

 4-6 carrots, chopped

 3 1/2 cups broccoli florets (1/2 large bunch) (or just 1 bunch of other greens of your choice or cabbage)

 1 large daikon radish, cubed or julienned

 Bring a medium pot of water to a boil.
 Add the noodles and reduce heat to medium-high.
 Cook the noodles as instructed on the package directions.
 Drain and rinse with cold water.

 Prepare the sauce: In a medium bowl, whisk together the sauce ingredients until combined.
 Set aside.

-Add the Teriyaki sauce.
+Stir the drained noodles into the stir-fry mixture along with all of the Teriyaki sauce.
 Cook for a couple minutes until the sauce thickens slightly and the carrots soften a bit.